Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     * Used [Bootstrap4 Grid System](https://getbootstrap.com/docs/4.0/layout/grid/) to fix this using the container>row>col syntax.

 * Images not loading in Github Pages
-    * When the site was originally deployed to Github Pages, the images failed to load despite working in the development version.
+    * When the site was originally deployed to Github Pages, the images failed to load despite working in the development version and previews.
 This was fixed by changing the file paths for images from "src="/assets/images" to "src="assets/images".
 This was achieved by removing the leading "/" using find & replace in GitPod.

 * Hero carousel images on index.html not fitting all screen sizes with space for header and footer
     * Applied the following styling as suggested by mentor: